-- A. Date: The midterm exam is a take-home exam that you can self-schedule to take during any six-hour period between 12:01 a.m. on October 13 and 10:00 p.m. on October 24, 2014. - B. Weight: The midterm exam comprises 25% of your course grade, 75 of the 300 total course points. - C. Grades: The only letter grade for this course is the final course grade based on the total 300 points.
+- A. Date: The midterm exam is a take-home exam that you can self-schedule to take during any six-hour period between 12:01 a.m. on October 19 and 11:59 p.m. on October 24, 2015. - B. Duration: This exam is designed to be completed within just two hours.
+The six hour window is designed to permit you to step away and refresh.
+That way, you can revise and polish your answer to be more complete and lucid. - C. Weight: The midterm exam comprises 25% of your course grade, 75 of the 300 total course points. - D. Grades: The only letter grade for this course is the final course grade based on the total 300 points.
 Nevertheless, to enable you to gauge your relative performance, I will assign letter grades to the midterm exams.
-While the numeric scores compute into the "course" grade (75 of 300 points), midterm letter grades are informational only. - D. Everything else about the midterm exam is the same as the final exam, except that the midterm is shorter.
+While the numeric scores compute into the "course" grade (75 of 300 points), midterm letter grades are informational only. - E. Everything else about the midterm exam is the same as the final exam, except that the midterm is shorter.